Shom770/xmacis/README.md

 # xmacis
-An API wrapper for xmacis.
+An API wrapper for xmACIS.